 <fieldset> <legend>Favourite colour</legend> <input type="radio" name="colour" id="colourRed" value="red"> <label for="colourRed">Red</label> ... </fieldset>

 Radio buttons can not be unchekced until a different radio control is checked.
 Therefore, if this type of field is optional for the user, provide a 'None selected' option like this:

 <fieldset> <legend>Favourite colour</legend> <input type="radio" name="colour" id="colourNone" value="none"> <label for="colourNone">None selected</label> <input type="radio" name="colour" id="colourRed" value="red"> <label for="colourRed">Red</label> <input type="radio" name="colour" id="colourBlue" value="blue"> <label for="colourBlue">Blue</label> </fieldset>

 <optgroup> groups options inside a

 <select> together.
 If a user had to select their favourite fruit including variety, for example, then adding an

 <optgroup> labelled "Apple" containing options such as "Pink lady" can be useful:

 <select> <optgroup label="Apples"> <option>Pink lady</option> </optgroup> </select>

-Avoid multiple select controls
+Avoid multiple select boxes